nimblehq/flutter-templates/README.md

 # Flutter Templates

-All the templates that can be used to kick off a new Flutter application quickly.
+All the templates can be used to kick off a new Flutter application quickly.

 ## Usage